Nourishing Body, Mind, & Spirit

 These are the five foundational principles of our food philosophy:

-- We are a vegetarian, mostly whole foods kitchen.
 We believe that removing most animal products and processed foods from the diet promotes health and well-being and leaves a smaller ecological footprint.
 Therefore, our menus emphasize vibrant fruits and vegetables, whole grains, plant-based proteins, healthy oils, and unrefined sugars.

-- The ancient science of Ayurveda inspires us.
 We are committed to creating balance and harmony through food—a central idea in Ayurveda.
 Per Ayurvedic guidance, we avoid onion (including leeks, shallots, chives, scallion, etc.), garlic, mushrooms, eggplant, and eggs as they are considered to have negative prana.

-- Our menus are welcoming, inspiring, and accommodating.
 We understand that people come to us from all walks of life and with varied dietary needs and preferences.
 For these reasons, we seek to satiate their palettes through delicious dishes, familiar flavors, and an aesthetic presentation.
 At the same time, we aim to inspire our guests to expand their minds and embrace vegetarian cuisine if it is new to them.
 We also provide varied options for vegan guests and those with food allergens and sensitivities, such as nuts, dairy, and gluten.

-- We have the utmost respect for our community and planet and are mindful of the impact of our kitchen.
 For these reasons, we aim to source organic, seasonal, and local products whenever we can.
 In addition, we keep sustainability at the forefront of our decision-making process when sourcing ingredients, planning menus, preparing meals, and handling food waste.

-- Love is at the core of all we do in our kitchen.
 Because the emotions and energetics of the person preparing the food influence the food, we lovingly feed our guests with an attitude of service.
 We want them to leave with happiness on their faces and love in their hearts.

-Main Dining Hall
+Purna Dining Hall

 We grow a variety of fresh and delicious fruits, vegetables, and flowers right here at The Art of Living Retreat Center.
 Our garden is as much a place for nourishment of the body as it is a place of nourishment for the soul.
 Walk the paths as many staff, volunteers, and journeyers have before.